melhorenvio/bootstrap/src/docs/usage/stylus.md

 ### Stylus API

-To gain access to the kouto swiss tools from your Stylus files, simply add:
+To gain access to the ME Bootstrap tools from your Stylus files, simply add:

 ```stylus
 @import 'me-bootstrap'